Braga Cathedral: Portugal’s Oldest Cathedral

 0:00

 The original Romanesque style is still noticeable in the cathedral’s overall shape, especially around the southern entrance, the west portal, and tower archways.
-The cathedral became the main reference for Romanesque architecture in Europe since this style was first developed in the Portuguese Minho and Douro regions.
+The cathedral became the main reference for Romanesque architecture in Europe because this style was first developed in the Portuguese Minho and Douro regions.

 The cathedral’s exterior features Manueline towers and roof, designed by João de Castilho, the architect of Lisbon’s famous Hieronymites Monastery.
 Manueline architecture, also known as Portuguese Late Gothic, was a 16th-century architectural style similar to Gothic architecture.
-The style featured symbols and structures relevant to the Age of Discoveries, specifically nautical designs.
+The style featured symbols and structures relevant to the Age of Discovery, specifically nautical designs.

-Inspired by French churches, the cathedral’s interior is both Baroque and Manueline, and designed according to similar pilgrimage sites on the way to Santiago de Compostela.
+Inspired by French churches, the cathedral’s interior is both Baroque and Manueline, and is designed according to similar pilgrimage sites on the way to Santiago de Compostela.

 The high altar exemplifies Baroque and Manueline artistry.
 The 18th-century altar features a combination of gilded wood, ornate carvings, lavish gilding, and vibrant polychrome elements.
-The central focus is a large sculpted altarpiece in the Manueline style, depicting scenes from the life of Christ and various saints.
+The central focus is a large sculpted altarpiece in the Manueline style, depicting scenes from the life of Jesus and various saints.
 The altar is framed by columns, and a canopy decorated with gold leaf, stucco, and angel carvings.
 (J2R/Shutterstock)

 Would you like to see other kinds of arts and culture articles?
 Please email us your story ideas or feedback at [email protected]